bitwarden-labs/collection-group-mapping-tool/README.md

 - Creation of groups from CSV column headers
 - Assignment of collection permissions to groups based on CSV matrix values

+N.b.
+Existing Objects

+Collections are always created.
+There is no de-duplication tool available for Collections.
+Groups will be created where an idenitically-named group does not already exist.
+If a group already exists matching the name on the input file, then this existing group will be used.

 The tool processes a CSV file whereby:

 - The first column (`Path`) defines nested collection structures (e.g., `Business Unit/A1/alpha`)